jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 Where on arraignment any accused person who is not defended by counsel pleads not guilty, the court shall cause to be handed to him, before the evidence for the prosecution is heard, a written statement in the following words, or in words to the like effect, that is to say:When the evidence against you has been heard, you will be asked whether you wish to give evidence yourself or to call witnesses.
 You are not obliged to give or call evidence but, if you do, that evidence may be used against you.
 You should consider in particular whether evidence which you can give is relevant and will assist you in your defence.
 If you do not give evidence no person other than the Judge and yourself may comment on that fact.

 ### 365 Question to accused when undefended
-Where any accused person is not defended by counsel, then, on the completion of the examination of the witnesses on the part of the prosecution, the following question, or words to the like effect, shall be addressed to him by or under the direction of the court, that is to say: Do you wish to give or call evidence?
+Where any accused person is not defended by counsel, then, on the completion of the examination of the witnesses on the part of the prosecution, the following question, or words to the like effect, shall be addressed to him by or under the direction of the court, that is to say:Do you wish to give or call evidence?

 ### 366 Comment on failure to give evidence
 (1)